DAG Scheduling in the BSP Model: Problem within a problem: communication scheduling

-As a heuristic approach, one might consider an eager or lazy communication policy: if some data is computed on processor $p_1$ in superstep $s_1$ and required on processor $p_2$ in superstep $s_2$, then we can always send this data immediately in superstep $s_1$ (eager), or always send it at the latest possible point in superstep $(s_{2\!}-_{\!}1)$ only (lazy).
+As a heuristic approach, one might consider an eager or lazy communication policy, i.e.\ to communicate each value immediately after it is computed (eager), or only in the last possible superstep before it is needed (lazy).
 However, both of these schedules might be suboptimal.
-Consider the example in Figure~\ref{fig:CS}, where most of the communicated values are immediately needed in the next superstep: $p_1$ must send a value to $p_2$ in supersteps $1$, $2$ and $3$, and $p_2$ must send a value to $p_1$ in supersteps $1$ and $3$.
-However, there is a further value computed by $p_2$ in $s\!=\!1$, but only needed by $p_1$ in $\!s=\!4$; we can decide whether to send this value in superstep $1$, $2$ or $3$.
-The eager and lazy policies send this value in superstep $1$ and $3$, respectively; however, these both increase the cost of the given $h$-relation, as $p_2$ is already sending a value in these supersteps.
-In contrast to this, sending it in superstep $2$ comes at no further cost.
+Consider the example in Figure~\ref{fig:CS}, where most of the computed values need to be sent immediately in the same superstep, but $p_2$ also computes a value in $s\!=\!1$ that is only needed at $p_1$ in $s\!=\!4$, so $p_2$ can choose to send it in superstep $1$, $2$ or $3$.
+The eager and lazy policies send this value in superstep $1$ and $3$, respectively, but these both increase the cost of the given $h$-relation; in contrast to this, sending in superstep $2$ comes at no further cost.

-This shows that communication scheduling is indeed an interesting problem on its own.
-From a theoretical perspective, it is important to understand if the $h$-relation-based communication cost is, intuitively speaking, complex enough to already make the CS problem NP-hard.
-From a practical perspective, if CS turns out to be significantly easier to solve, then scheduling heuristics might prefer to first find a good initial BSP schedule for a DAG, and then try to further improve this by fixing the selected $\pi$ and $\tau$, and trying to further reduce the communication cost separately.
+This suggest that CS is indeed an interesting problem from a theoretical perspective.
+Furthermore, from the practical side, the CS problem has significantly less degree of freedom; as such, a heuristic scheduler could aim to first find a good initial BSP schedule, and then try to improve this by fixing $\pi$ and $\tau$, and reducing the communication cost separately.

-Firstly, for the simplest case of only $P_{\!}=_{\!}2$ processors, it turns out that a relatively simple greedy method is already guaranteed to find the optimal solution (in any of the communication models of Table~\ref{tab:commodels}, since these are all equivalent for $P_{\!}=_{\!}2$).
+For the simplest case of $P_{\!}=_{\!}2$, one can show that a greedy approach already finds the optimal solution (in any model of Table~\ref{tab:commodels}, since these are all equivalent for $P_{\!}=_{\!}2$).